amaiya/onprem/README.md

 result = llm.ask(question)
 ```

-     Ktrain is a low-code machine learning library designed to facilitate the full machine learning workflow from curating and preprocessing inputs to training, tuning, troubleshooting, and applying models.
-Ktrain is well-suited for domain experts who may have less experience with machine learning and software coding.
+     ktrain is a low-code machine learning platform.
+It provides out-of-the-box support for training models on various types of data such as text, vision, graph, and tabular.

 The sources used by the model to generate the answer are stored in
 `result['source_documents']`: